-Guppies (Poecilia reticulata) are one of the most popular, diverse and easy-to-keep freshwater aquarium fish to raise.
-Savvy breeders will understand the length of the guppy gestation period so they can be prepared for a large family of guppy fry.
+Guppies (Poecilia reticulata) are one of the most popular, diverse and easy-to-keep freshwater aquarium fish.
+Savvy breeders know the length of the guppy gestation period ranges from 21 to 31 days which allows them to prepare for caring for a large family of guppy fry.

 How to Spot a Pregnant Guppy

 Female guppies can get pregnant as early as one month old in a warm tank, although the usual maturity age is three months.
 The key to understanding a guppy's gestation period is knowing if she is, in fact, pregnant.
 It may be difficult to tell if a guppy is pregnant right away.

 The Guppy Gravid Spot Darkens and Enlarges

 The guppy gravid spot is a dark triangular spot near the anus at the back of the abdomen under the tail.
 This spot will darken and enlarge in pregnant females and continue to do so until she gives birth.

 Your Guppy Will Grow Larger and More Boxy

 A pregnant guppy will also appear to grow larger with a bulky, boxy shape, but this may not be apparent until near the end of her pregnancy.
 You may notice she has some difficulty with swimming as well.